-Brown School of Professional Studies (SPS) recruits graduate students, post-docs and faculty to teach in a variety of credit-bearing and non-credit, on-campus, on-line and global academic programs, offered primarily during the summer, to pre-college and undergraduate students.
-These paid teaching appointments provide graduate students and postdocs with opportunities to design and teach their own courses, an invaluable experience as they prepare for their future work, whether in teaching or in other fields.
-Non-credit courses are offered in sessions between one to seven (or more) weeks, in an intensive format for high-achieving high school students.
+The Division recruits graduate students, post-docs and faculty to teach in a variety of credit-bearing and non-credit, on-campus, on-line and global academic programs, offered primarily during the summer, to pre-college and undergraduate students.
+These paid teaching appointments provide graduate students with opportunities to design and teach their own courses, an invaluable experience as they prepare for their future work, whether in teaching or in other fields.
+Non-credit courses are offered in sessions between one to four weeks, in an intensive format for high-achieving high school students.
 The full range of Brown's academic disciplines are represented among the many pre-college programs and courses offered, exposing pre-college students to the rich intellectual resources of the University.
 In the University's Summer Session, the undergraduate curriculum is extended into the summer months, offering advanced graduate students with significant teaching experience the opportunity to teach undergraduate courses to undergraduate students.

-To teach for SPS in one of the pre-college programs, graduate students must be beyond their first year of study, be making satisfactory progress toward degree completion, have the endorsement of their Director of Graduate Study, teach a topic from their home department/discipline, and have some teaching or TA experience or have participated in the Sheridan Center’s Teaching Certificate programs or workshops.
+To teach in one of the pre-college programs, graduate students must be beyond their first year of study, be making satisfactory progress toward degree completion, have the endorsement of their Director of Graduate Study, teach a topic from their home department/discipline, and have some teaching or TA experience or have participated in the Sheridan Center’s Teaching Certificate programs or workshops.
 Many courses need TA support, and this is also an excellent way to prepare for future teaching.
-For further information on all programs and details on teaching opportunities, please visit our "For Faculty" page.
+For further information on all programs and details on teaching opportunities, please visit our "For Instructors" page.